lsms-worldbank/labeller/src/mdhlp/lbl_list_matching_vals_lbls.md

 __**neg**ate__ inverts the search, returning value labels that do __not__match the pattern.
 In isolation, `pattern("my_text")` looks for value labels containing `"my_text"`.
 With `negate`, `pattern("my_search")` search looks instead for value labels that do not contain `"my_text"`.

 __**ver**bose__ manages the how much output is printed.
-If the `verbose` option is not provided, `lbl_list_matching_vals` reports on whether any matches were found--and, if so, how many value labels match and how many variables the matching value labels describe.
+If the `verbose` option is not provided, `lbl_list_matching_val_lbls` reports on whether any matches were found--and, if so, how many value labels match and how many variables the matching value labels describe.
 If the `verbose` option is specified, the command will additionally print the contents of the matching value labels as a convenience.

 __**v**arlist__(_varlist_) restricts the scope of the search to the user-provided variable list.
 By default, the command searches for matches in all variables in memory.
 With __varlist__(), the scope of the search can be narrowed.